-- a.
-Mr. Stefan Bauer (Chairman of the Supervisory Board) (for the whole accounting period), who has an Agreement on the Performance of the Office of Member of the Supervisory Board concluded with the Company and an Employment Agreement with PMI dated 17 November 1997; - b.
-Mrs. prof. Ing.
-Alena Zemplinerová (for the whole accounting period), who has an Agreement on the Performance of the Office of Member of the Supervisory Board concluded with the Company;

-- c.
-Mr. Tomáš Hilgard (for the whole accounting period) (member of the Supervisory Board representing the Company's employees), who has an Agreement on the Performance of the Office of Member of the Supervisory Board and an Employment Agreement dated 1 January 1993 concluded with the Company; - d.
-Mr. Richard Vašíček (until 30 June 2021) (member of the Supervisory Board representing the Company's employees), who had an Agreement on the Performance of the Office of Member of the Supervisory Board and an Employment Agreement dated 1 March 1991 concluded with the Company, which ended 30 June 2021; - e.
-Mr. Roman Grametbauer (as of 1 July 2021) (replaced Mr. Richard Vašíček as a member of the Supervisory Board representing the Company's employees), who has an Agreement on the Performance of the Office of Member of the Supervisory Board and an Employment Agreement dated 1 June 2017 concluded with the Company; - f.
-Mrs. Stanislava Juríková (for the whole accounting period), who has an Agreement on the Performance of the Office of Member of the Supervisory Board concluded with the Company; and - g.
-Mr. Sergio Colarusso (for the whole accounting period), who has an Agreement on the Performance of the Office of Member of the Supervisory Board concluded with the Company and an Employment Agreement with PMI dated 1 December 2002;
+- Mr. Stefan Bauer (Chairperson of the Supervisory Board) (for the whole accounting period), who has an agreement on the performance of office concluded with the Company and an employment contract dated November 17, 1997 with PMI; - Ms. Prof. Ing.
+Alena Zemplinerová (for the whole accounting period), who has an agreement on the performance of office concluded with the Company; - Mr. Tomáš Hilgard (until February 15, 2022), who was elected as an employee representative to the Supervisory Board and who had an agreement on the performance of office and employment contract dated 1 January 1993 concluded with the Company; - Mr. Roman Grametbauer (until December 10, 2022), who was elected as an employee representative to the Supervisory Board and who had an agreement on the performance of office and employment contract dated June 1, 2017 concluded with the Company; - Ms. Stanislava Juríková (for the whole accounting period), who has an agreement on the performance of office concluded with the Company and - Mr. Sergio Colarusso (for the whole accounting period), who has an agreement on the performance of office concluded with the Company and an employment contract dated December 1, 2002 with PMI.